dev-academy-programme/plug-resources/student-guide/free-money.md

 Give yourself the challenge of following the same steps with the same end goal as the Free Money exercise, but do it without the hand-holding of our boilerplate.

-We expect this to be quite a challenge given how new all of this will be for you, so this may be a task to come back to at a later time.
+This could be quite a challenge, so it may be a task to come back to at a later time.
 If you are willing to give it a go however, be reflective and honest with yourself, and remember that the focus on your learning, not perfect regurgiation!

 ### Reach